 In 1938 ill health forced Father Ritchie's retirement and mounting financial difficulties meant that Rose Hill had to be sold and the OPS took the top floor of Caversham Park with 15 boys and Ronald Richings as Head.
 By 1940 there were over 50 boys.

-In 1941 Caversham Park was sold and the OPS merged with Worth Preparatory School at a temporary wartime home at Downside.
+In 1941 Caversham Park was sold and The Oratory Preparatory School merged with Worth Preparatory School at a temporary wartime home at Downside.
 After only two terms The Oratory School re-established itself at Woodcote House and three cottages in Exlade Street – just opposite the front entrance – formed a school for a small number of younger boys aged 10 to 13 pending the opening of a new Prep School.

-In 1946 the OPS re-opened its doors to 35 boys at the 'Old Ryde', a lovely mansion at the Branksome Park end of Poole and training runs were conducted on the beach before breakfast.
+In 1946 The Oratory Preparatory School re-opened its doors to 35 boys at the 'Old Ryde', a lovely mansion at the Branksome Park end of Poole and training runs were conducted on the beach before breakfast.
 The Headmaster was Antony Patton.
 He was succeeded by Cyril Bull and then in 1958 by Christopher 'Kit' Maude.

 Maude's retirement in 1968 coincided with the move from Branksome to the Prep School's current site in Crays Pond.
 Only two miles from The Oratory School this was the former home of the prep school to St Mary's, Wantage.
 The nuns had converted and extended the billiards room of the house into a chapel for their services and, re-consecrated as a Catholic Chapel in 1968, it has ever since been used for Mass as part of the regular rhythm of the school's Catholic life.
 95 boys from Branksome joined with 25 from Elston Hall near Newark, bringing the numbers up to the largest there had ever been.
 For a time the Elston Hall boys operated as a separate house within the school, retaining their old uniform.

-September 2016 saw Mr Joseph Smith take on the Head Master role at The Oratory School in Woodcote, and in January 2017 Mr Rob Stewart became Headmaster of the Oratory Preparatory School.
+In September 2016 Mr Joseph Smith took on the Head Master role at The Oratory School in Woodcote, and in January 2017 Mr Rob Stewart became Headmaster of The Oratory Preparatory School.